Skip to main content

 • “The graphics are amazing, the story is edge of your seat worthy, the character development is well done, and the fact that it ends on a cliffhanger is so good!”

-• “The game went from early access to a full release, yet has less content than early access with the main storyline not even finished and less than 5 hours worth of main story where it ends at chapter 3 and promises more to come; making it feel more like an early access version than a fully released game.”
+• “The game went from early access to full release but has less content than early access, with the main storyline not even finished and less than 5 hours worth of main story where it ends at chapter 3 and promises more to come; making it feel more like an early access version than a fully released game.”

-• “While the main quests and side quests are relevant to the plot and engaging, their execution often reduces to straightforward travel from point a to point b and pressing 'E' — essentially fetch quests and 'E' pressing simulator.”
+• “While the main quests and side quests are relevant to the plot and engaging, their execution often reduces to a straightforward task of traveling from point A to point B and pressing 'E.' Fetch quests and 'E' pressing simulator.”

 • graphics